ClosingBracket/osv/README.md

 scripts/convert raw
 ```

-By default OSv builds kernel for x86_64 architecture but it is also possible to build one for ARM by adding **arch** parameter like so:
+By default, OSv kernel gets built for x86_64 architecture, but it is also possible
+ to build one for ARM by adding **arch** parameter like so:
 ```bash
 ./scripts/build arch=aarch64
 ```
+At this point cross-compiling the **aarch64** version of OSv is only supported on Fedora and relevant aarch64 gcc and libraries'
+binaries can be downloaded using [this script](https://raw.githubusercontent.com/cloudius-systems/osv/master/scripts/download_fedora_aarch64_packages.py).
-Please note that even though the **aarch64** version of OSv kernel should build fine, most likely it will **not** run as the ARM part of OSv has not been well maintained and tested due to the lack of volunteers.
+Please note that simple "hello world" app should work just fine, but overall the ARM part of OSv has not been
+ as well maintained and tested as x86_64 due to the lack of volunteers.
+ For more information about the aarch64 port please read [this Wiki page](https://github.com/cloudius-systems/osv/wiki/AArch64).
+Mention Raspberry Pi 4.

 ## Running OSv